APA-Accredited Doctoral Internship in Health Service Psychology

 • Completion of outreach participation requirements as outlined in syllabus, teaching at least one seminar to practicum students, TQI project, case presentation, and dissertation presentation unless otherwise waived by the Director of Training

-• Receive evaluations from SHaW-MH at a minimum level of achievement rating of four (4) on all elements of the Profession Wide Competencies (Ex.
+• Receive evaluations from SHaW-Mental Health at a minimum level of achievement rating of four (4) on all elements of the Profession Wide Competencies (Ex.
 Categories of Research, Ethical and Legal Standards, etc.) in the final evaluation.

 Internship Activities